Our top tips for children and young people

 …plants and trees.
 They support wildlife and help fight climate change by absorbing carbon dioxide.
 Lots of schools have gardening clubs, or your local park might have a community garden.

-…thoughtfully.
-Before you buy something new, think about what it’s made of.
+If you really have to buy it, and it has to be new, think about what it’s made of.
 Has it travelled far to reach you, has it been made in a way that harms the environment, and what is it packaged in?

 …about talking to people, asking questions and doing things differently.
 And don’t be put off by this being such a big and complicated problem.
 Give some of these ideas a try, and get your friends and family involved too, and you can make a difference.